sec0uth/brick-abode-project-interview/README.md

 $ podman-compose build ansible-dev juniper
 ```

-## Test & Run
+# Test & run

 **You must have followed the steps to build the docker images before continuing.**

-Let's first understand how this docker compose thing works.
-The very basic beggining is getting a shell on the image.
+You must first understand how this docker compose thing works.
+The very basic beggining is to get a shell on the image.

 ![image](https://user-images.githubusercontent.com/81310341/113460356-e184ac00-93ee-11eb-8ece-d8f9a93c765c.png)